xFlqx/f1-bot/README.md

 - `!f1 status` - Information about the bot and connection status

-- `!f1 github` - A link to this repository.
+- `!f1 discord` - A link to the support discord.

 - `!f1 wdc [season]` - Display World Driver Championship standings.